Skip to main content

 > Summarize the contents of a CSV file at /tmp/sample.csv

 The agent will recognize it lacks a CSV-parsing skill and begin the evolution cycle.
-You can watch the process in real time in the terminal output.
+You can watch the process in real time in the terminal output and inspect the pull request it opens.

 Watching the PR Process

-Every evolution is recorded as an internal pull request.
+Every evolution is recorded as a pull request or draft proposal.
 You can inspect past evolutions with:

 krait evolutions list